Skip to main content

 About La pleine lune

 La pleine lune is a French restaurant in Kyoto with a ¥¥ price range, smart casual dress code, Michelin Bib Gourmand recognition for 2024.
-Consider it if you want a clearly identified French option in Kyoto with confirmed lunch and dinner hours; look elsewhere if you need details such as a published chef profile, signature dishes, seating format, or menu structure before deciding.
+Consider it if you want a clearly identified French option in Kyoto with lunch and dinner hours; look elsewhere if you need details such as a published chef profile, signature dishes, seating format, or menu structure before deciding.

-Choose it for French dining with confirmed recognition
+Choose it for French dining with recognition

-The strongest confirmed case here is direct.
 La pleine lune is listed in the ¥¥ range and has Michelin Bib Gourmand recognition, making it a practical French choice for diners comparing options in Kyoto without assuming a luxury format.

 Its hours also make it usable for either midday or evening planning.
 The restaurant is open for lunch from 12–1:30 PM and for dinner from 6–10 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, it is closed on Wednesday.
 Those windows are the key planning detail: lunch is short, while dinner offers a longer listed service period.